Dollar Tree Christmas Village Update with Paint

 Who doesn’t love easy, inexpensive Christmas decor?
 The easiest way to update any decor is with paint.
 I bought a small plastic Christmas village set at the Dollar Tree.
-You may like the before, but I’m loving the painted Christmas village!
+You may like the before, but I love the painted Christmas village!

 Dollar Tree Christmas Village Updated with Paint

 So, what do you think?
-Do you like the original look of the Christmas Village, or the muted painted white?
+Do you like the Christmas Village’s original look or the muted painted white?

 How to Paint a Dollar Store Christmas Village

-Typically I use the green nozzle (2.0 mm) for most of my furniture projects.
-But for this smaller project I used the small wrench to switch out for the blue nozzle (1.5 mm).
+Typically, I use the green nozzle (2.0 mm) for most of my furniture projects.
+But for this smaller project, I used the small wrench to switch to the blue nozzle (1.5 mm).

 Small Shelter For Paint Spraying